farhanzaman2000/GIF-Generator/README.md

 # GIF-Generator
 A GIF generator that produces a GIF with the same FPS as the video input file (in mp4. format) built with python.
+.
+.
+.
+All in just one simple function.

 # NOTE
 You need to install imageio and imageio-ffmpeg in your terminal before being able to use this.